 2017 Community Partnership Award Recipients

-- The Speech-Language Pathologists at Rehabilitation Hospital of Wisconsin
+- The Speech-Language Pathologists at Sacred Heart Rehabilitation Institute (Department of Communication Sciences & Disorders)

 - Health care training program aims to increase diversity in workforce December 6, 2017 By UWM News, September 21, 2017 The University of Wisconsin-Milwaukee is home to a program like very few in the United ...
 Read more...